MIT-ARC/git-in-action/README.md

 # Git in Action

-This repository includes basic knowledge and command samples of Git, to let you have a quick start with the powerful version control tool.
+This repository includes basic knowledge and commands of Git, to let you have a quick start with the most powerful version control tool.
 ## Basic Concept
 1. What is Git?
     <image src="https://git-scm.com/images/logos/1color-orange-lightbg@2x.png" width="500"></image>